jlentink/aem/README.md

       bundle-stop        Stop bundle
       deploy             Deploy to server(s)
       help               Help about any command
+      indexes            Show indexes on instance
+      indexes-reindex    Reindex index on instance
       init               Init new project in current directory invalidate         Invalidate path's on dispatcher
       log                List error log or application log